Get Help from Bob Vila

 - Inspirational Photo Galleries

 Let’s be honest here: No matter the touted health benefits of its massaging hydrotherapy, a jetted tub can be only as restorative and relaxing as it is clean and sanitary.
 Therefore, in order to enjoy the soothing effects of a whirlpool bath, you need to get your hands dirty now and again.
 True, it doesn’t take hours of punishing labor to clean a jetted tub, but it’s not a quick and easy process either.
-After all, cleaning even a regular tub takes some time, so it stands to reason that with its many components and hard-to-reach crevices, a jetted tub requires even more work.
+After all, cleaning even a regular tub takes some time, so it stands to reason that with its many components and hard-to-reach crevices, it’d be even more work to clean a jetted tub.
 Fortunately, the joy of having such a calming respite from a stressful world makes the cleaning well worth the effort.
-Keep reading now for step-by-step instructions for cleaning your jetted tub with a minimum of hassle.
+Keep reading now for a step-by-step tutorial on how to clean a jetted tub with a minimum of hassle.
 Before you begin, though, note that while the process below provides a useful guideline, you should always follow the care and cleaning instructions provided by the manufacturer of your specific tub model.

 MATERIALS AND TOOLS